Abdominal aortic aneurysm: Prevention and treatment

-An animal study showed that removing a single protein prevents early damage in blood vessels from triggering a later-stage, complications.
+An animal study showed that removing a single protein prevents early damage in blood vessels from triggering a later-stage, frequently lethal complication.
 By eliminating the gene for a signaling protein called cyclophilin A (CypA) from a strain of mice, researchers were able to provide complete protection against abdominal aortic aneurysm.

 Other recent research identified Granzyme B (GZMB) (a protein-degrading enzyme) to be a potential target in the treatment of abdominal aortic aneurysms.
 Elimination of this enzyme in mice models both slowed the progression of aneurysms and improved survival.

-Preclinical Research
+Preclinical research

 The mechanisms that lead to AAA development are still not completely understood at a cellular and molecular level.
-In order to better understand the pathophysiology of AAA, it is often necessary to use experimental animal models.
-It is often questioned how well do these models translate to human disease.
-Even though there is no animal model that exactly represents the human condition, all the existing ones focus on one different pathophysiological aspect of the disease.
+To better understand the pathophysiology of AAA, it is often necessary to use experimental animal models.
+It is often questioned how well these models translate to human disease.
+Even though no animal model exactly represents the human condition, all the existing ones focus on one different pathophysiological aspect of the disease.
 Combining the results from different animal models with clinical research can provide a better overview of the AAA pathophysiology.
-The most common animal models are rodents (mice and rats), although for certain studies, such as testing preclinical devices or surgical procedures, large animal models (pig, sheep) are more frequently used.
+The most common animal models are rodents (mice and rats), although, for certain studies, such as testing preclinical devices or surgical procedures, large animal models (pig, sheep) are more frequently used.
 The rodent models of AAA can be classified according to different aspects.
 There are dissecting models vs non-dissecting models and genetically determined models vs chemically induced models.
-The most commonly used models are the angiotensin-II infusion into ApoE knockout mice (dissecting model, chemically induced), the calcium chloride model (non-dissecting, chemically induced) and the elastase model (non-dissecting, chemically induced model).
+The most commonly used models are the angiotensin-II infusion into ApoE knockout mice (dissecting model, chemically induced), the calcium chloride model (non-dissecting, chemically induced), and the elastase model (non-dissecting, chemically induced model).
 A recent study has shown that β-Aminopropionitrile plus elastase application to abdominal aorta causes more severe aneurysm in mice as compared to elastase alone.